 If you chose to install the standard option, your savings would build a space for the furnace and water heater.
 High-efficient furnaces and water heaters can vent directly to the exterior with a seal combustion system.
 This means they do not need a special room or sealed closet with combustion air.
 They can get their combustion air directly from the exterior of the house.
 The cost to retrofit this in an existing house is not worth it.
 We recommend the upgrade to a high-efficient furnace or heat pump.
 The difference in construction costs will be less than the difference in upgrading from standard efficiency equipment.

 Open-combustion HVAC and water heating appliances can cause fires if flammable items are off-gassing in the same area.

 You should never store gasoline or other harmful chemicals in your home due to contaminating your breathable air.
 This a health issue.
 It can also become a safety issue if the flammable gases reach your equipment.
 The open sparks from some of these systems could ignite and cause a fire in your home, destroying your investment.

 So what should you tell your HVAC installer?

-If you prefer ALL electric, then a ducted mini-split is a great option.
+A ducted mini-split is a great option if you prefer ALL electric.
 They are very energy efficient.
-If you plan to go “off the grid” with renewable energy, electricity is a must.
-Some of these can go up to 42 SEER, which is extremely efficient.*
+Electricity is necessary if you plan to go “off the grid” with renewable energy.
+Some of these can exceed 42 SEER, which is extremely efficient.*

 Regardless of the system, make sure they design the ductwork to be 100% within the conditioned space of your house.
-Otherwise you can have additional energy penalties if the insulation or sealants on the duckwork fail over time.
+Otherwise, you can have additional energy penalties if the insulation or sealants on the ductwork fail over time.

 *I’ll update these specs based on feedback from our installers and manufacturing partners.